 Reasons Supply Chains Do Not Have Seamless Information Flows

-- Lack of Common Business Glossaries With Clear Operational Definitions.
 Indeed, clear operational definitions are needed for both business systems and organizations to ensure that what is communicated is understood.
-This is especially true of shipment status transmissions for both operations and financials within supply chains.
-For more detailed discussion with examples, see my article, Poor Operational Definitions Impede Supply Chain Tech Adoption: Now Is the Time For A Big Change.
+This is especially true of shipment status transmissions for supply chains and logistics.
+For a more detailed discussion with examples, see my article, Poor Operational Definitions Impede Supply Chain Tech Adoption: Now Is the Time For A Big Change.

-- Data Transferred Routinely Gets Lost in Translation, Losing Its Meaning.
-Most supply chains now have a web of “dumb” data Integrations due to each data interface having its own custom-built set of shipment status definitions.
+Also, most supply chains now have a web of “dumb” data Integrations due to each data interface having its own custom-built set of shipment status definitions.
 For a more detailed discussion, see my article, Achieving Logistics Interoperability: The Best Way to Breakthrough The Tangle Of Dumb Data Integrations.

 2. Increasingly Global, Multifaceted Supply Chains Need a Breakthrough in Data Interoperability.